GPS week number rollover: 2019 occurrence

 The second rollover occurred on the night of April 6 to 7, 2019, when GPS Week 2,047, represented as 1,023 in the counter, advanced and rolled over to 0 within the counter.
 The United States Department of Homeland Security, the International Civil Aviation Organization, and others issued a warning about this event.

+A nationwide telecoms outage for the Telstra network in Australia on 8 July 2026 was root-caused to the replacement of a faulty power supply, where the replacement system on startup incorrectly interpreted the current GPS date as being 2006.

 Products known to have been affected by the 2019 rollover include Honeywell's flight management and navigation software that caused delays for a KLM flight and cancellations for numerous flights in China because the technicians failed to patch the software.

 Furthermore, the New York City Wireless Network (NYCWiN), a private network for New York City's municipal services, crashed.